How to Freeze Avocados

 The texture of the fruit definitely changes once thawed.
 It becomes quite a bit softer.
 Some store-bought frozen avocado chunks are coated in ascorbic acid, which give it a slightly sour taste.
 Judging by the reviews from places like the Kitchn, Taste of Home, and my own experience, frozen avocado is not worth using when you really want to enjoy avocado on its own.
 However, there are some good uses for it.

-The best use, in my opinion is a frozen avocado smoothie.
+The best use, in my opinion is a frozen avocado smoothie such as this Chocolate Avocado Smoothie or this Weight Loss Green Smoothie.
 Adding anywhere from a quarter to a whole frozen avocado to your smoothie will make it rich and creamy.
-Thawed frozen avocado is also great for baby food and creamy dips.
+Thawed frozen avocado is also great for baby food and creamy dips like Green Goddess Dressing.
 It doesn’t work well for things like Avocado Salad or my favorite Avocado Toast, where fresh avocado texture is important.

 - 5 avocados (ripe but firm)